Concordia University of Edmonton: Athletics

 The Concordia Thunder compete in the Alberta Colleges Athletic Conference (Provincial Level) and the Canadian Colleges Athletic Association (National Level).
 Team sports include: badminton, basketball, curling, golf, hockey, soccer, cross country running, and volleyball.
 Each sport includes participation by both men and women on separate teams with the exception of hockey, which only has a men's team.
 Thunder alumni include: Andrew Parker, a basketball player who competes for the Edmonton Energy of the International Basketball League.
-Another notable Concordia alumnus, Daniel Veenstra, became prominent in the diving world by placing a spot on the 2012 Canadian Olympic team.